DFE-Digital/npq-registration/docs/c4container.md

 # C4 Container model

-Internally we have Web and Worker Kubernetes containers nodes, with the web containers accessed via a CDN backed onto an NGINX kubernetes ingress.
-These are backed by Azure managed Postgres, Redis and Blob storage services.
+Internally we have web and worker Kubernetes containers nodes, with the web containers accessed via a CDN backed onto an nginx kubernetes ingress.
+These are backed by Azure managed Postgres, Redis and blob storage services.

 Externally we integrate with
-* the TeacherAuth service provided by the TRS service, which itself then integrates with the GovUK OneLogin service
+* the TeacherAuth service provided by the TRS service, which itself then integrates with the GOV.UK One Login service
 * we provide certificate information to the TRS service via an internal API
 * we request TRN allocation for new TeacherAuth users via a TRS API, via a per-user OAuth access token
-* we are notified of user changes via signed Webhooks we provide to TRS
+* we are notified of user changes via signed webhooks we provide to TRS
-* we send emails out using the GovUK Notify service
+* we send emails out using the GOV.UK Notify service

 Below is a C4 Container diagram for the NPQ service